 India and other countries in Asia are experiencing rapidly escalating epidemics of diabetes and cardiovascular disease.
 The prevalence of type 2 diabetes in urban Indian adults has increased from < 3% in the 1970s to > 12% in 2000 (1).
 Similar numbers of adults have impaired glucose tolerance (IGT).3 India has the highest number of diabetic patients of any country.
 Over the past 25 y, the prevalence of coronary heart disease (CHD) in Indian adults has increased from < 2%to $\sim 10\%$ (2).
 It is predicted that by 2025 India will have >60million diabetic patients and that CHD will be the leading cause of death in adults (3,4).
-In other words, one in five in demographic, nutritional and socioeconomic factors, the $\frac{1}{23}$ so-called epidemiologic, nutritional and economic transition.
-It is customary to ascribe the susceptibility to diabetes to the evolutionary enrichment of thrifty genes, which enhanced the chances of survival in the past when food supplies were scarce and intermittent, but have become detrimental in contemporary conditions of plentiful food and sedentary lifestyles (5). $\overline{\aleph}$ An alternative explanation is the recently proposed thrifty which ascribes the epidemic to an unfavorable intrauterine environment (6,7).
-This thinking is based of an inverse relationship between birth weight and risk of \mathbb{R} diabetes and metabolic syndrome in elderly populations.
+In other words, one in five diabetic patients in the world will be Indian, and three out of four will be from developing countries (4).
+This phenomenal rise in diabetes and CHD has been ascribed to rapid changes in demographic, nutritional and socioeconomic factors, the so-called epidemiologic, nutritional and economic transition.
+It is customary to ascribe the susceptibility to diabetes to the evolutionary enrichment of thrifty genes, which enhanced the chances of survival in the past when food supplies were scarce and intermittent, but have become detrimental in contemporary conditions of plentiful food and sedentary lifestyles (5).
+An alternative explanation is the recently proposed thrifty phenotype hypothesis (subsequently generalized as fetal origins) which ascribes the epidemic to an unfavorable intrauterine environment (6,7).
+This thinking is based on the observation of an inverse relationship between birth weight and risk of diabetes and metabolic syndrome in elderly populations.
 The two explanations are not necessarily exclusive and may compliment each other.
 Indeed, the fetal insulin hypothesis envisages that the association between low birth weight and diabetes could have common genetic determinants but highlights the suggestion that the intrauterine environment may influence this relationship (8).